 The investigator must ensure that all personnel involved in the conduct of the study are qualified to perform their assigned responsibilities through relevant education, training, and experience.
 The investigator and all clinical study staff must conduct the clinical study in compliance with the protocol.
-Deviations from this protocol, regulatory requirements, and/or GCP must be recorded and reported to the Sponsor prior to database lock.
+The investigator is not allowed to deviate from the protocol except to protect the rights, safety, and well-being of human subjects under emergency circumstances.
+Emergency deviations may proceed without prior approval of the sponsor and the IRB/IEC but shall be documented and reported to the sponsor and the IRB/IEC as soon as possible.
+Deviations from this protocol, regulatory requirements, and/or GCP must be recorded and reported to the sponsor prior to database lock.
 If needed, corrective and preventive action should be identified, implemented, and documented within the study records.
+Failure to implement identified corrective and preventative actions may result in site closure by the sponsor.
 Use of waivers to deviate from the clinical protocol is prohibited.

-Before clinical study initiation, this protocol, the informed consent form any other written information given to subjects, and any advertisements planned for subject recruitment must be approved by an IRB/IEC.
+Before clinical study initiation, this protocol, the informed consent form, any other written information given to subjects, and any advertisements planned for subject recruitment must be approved by an IRB/IEC.
 The investigator must provide documentation of the IRB/IEC approval to the study sponsor.
 The approval must be dated and must identify the applicable protocol, amendments (if any), informed consent form, assent form (if any), all applicable recruiting materials, written information for subject, and subject compensation programs.
 The IRB/IEC must be provided with a copy of the Package Insert, any periodic safety updates, and all other information as required by local regulation and/or the IRB/IEC.
+Any additional requirements imposed by the IEC or regulatory authority shall be followed.
 At the end of the study, the investigator must notify the IRB/IEC about the study's completion.
-The

-IRB/IEC also must be notified if the study is terminated prematurely.
+The IRB/IEC also must be notified if the study is terminated prematurely.
 Finally, the investigator must report to the IRB/IEC on the progress of the study at intervals stipulated by the IRB/IEC.